KxSystems/pykx/docs/pykx-under-q/api.md

 0  0.493183  0a3e1784-0125-1b68-5ae7-962d49f2404d  mi
 1  0.578520  5aecf7c8-abba-e288-5a58-0fb6656b5e69  ig

-// Attempt to set an attribute against an object which does not support this behaviour q)arr:.pykx.eval"[1, 2, 3]" q).pykx.setattr[arr;`test;5]
+// Attempt to set an attribute against an object which does not support this behavior q)arr:.pykx.eval"[1, 2, 3]" q).pykx.setattr[arr;`test;5]
 'AttributeError("'list' object has no attribute 'test'")